Thank you for reading our post, please rate this article at the end.

 Continuing from the previous tip, once you’ve decided the locations you want the sound to reach, it’s time to figure out how many speakers you need.

-Just remember that you’ll also have to mount all of these speakers, so don’t go overboard and get too many speakers.
+Remember that you’ll also have to mount all these speakers, so don’t get too many and go overboard.

 Mount the Speakers

-If this is your first time mounting speakers in a boat, you should know that this is different from mounting speakers in a car or home.
-In closed spaces, sound bounces off the wall, so location doesn’t have much impact.
+If this is your first time mounting speakers in a boat, you should know that this differs from mounting speakers in a car or home.
+Sound bounces off the wall in closed spaces, so location doesn’t have much impact.

 However, given that the deck of your boat is an open area, you need to be careful when selecting the location of your speakers.

-Tip: when purchasing speakers, make sure your speakers have a higher wattage than your stereo.
-If not, high volume on your stereo can damage your speakers.
+Tip: When purchasing speakers, make sure your speakers have a higher wattage than your stereo.
+If not, playing music at high volume can damage your speakers.

 Mount Stereo Unit

-Alternatively, you can mount the stereo inside the cabin of your boat.
+Alternatively, you can mount the stereo inside your boat’s cabin.

 Just remember that the marine stereo should be mounted horizontally.
 It may not function if you mount it vertically.